godotengine/godot-website/collections/_article/godot-3-vr-and-ar-support.md

 ## Interfaces as GDNative modules

-While there will be interfaces implemented directly into the Godot source, the prefered deployment method of the interfaces is through GDNative modules.
+While there will be interfaces implemented directly into the Godot source, the preferred deployment method of the interfaces is through GDNative modules.
 These modules will generally consist of two files.
 A dynamic library and a GDNative library resource file.
 This resource file should be added to the list of singleton GDNative libraries in your `project.godot` files (Godot will do this automatically when you open the resource file in the editor).
 This will load the module when your game starts and make the AR/VR interface available to the ARVRServer.

 If an interface is supported on multiple OSs there will be a dynamic library for each OS.
 Eventually Godot will export the correct dynamic library when exporting your game, we are still working on this.